NPS fund manager rankings for a Tier I portfolio

 Can I maintain the same asset allocation throughout my NPS or do I have to use your tool every year?

 No, there’s no real need to change your asset allocation every year unless there are significant developments – such as your risk capacity increases, or you find your debt allocation very low, or you’re stepping up your contributions.
-You need to keep an eye on equity allocations when you turn 50, both because you will be nearing retirement and because the NPS gradually reduces the extent of equity exposure you can take.
+You need to keep an eye on equity allocations when you turn 50 because you will be nearing retirement.

 Why do you not offer a Tier II asset allocation tool?